nngabe/gp_lora/README.md

-# LoRA Deep Gaussian Processes
+# LoRA conditioned Deep Gaussian Processes
 This repository contains code for training deep gaussian processes for VaR prediction conditioned on LLM embeddings, i.e. LLaMa-2 finetuned using LoRA/QLoRA.
 Finetuning data is retrieved using the newsdata API.
 Combining finetuned LLMs and deep GPs is a good choice when:

 (1) There is reasonably large and up to date corpus for training and generating up-to-date embeddings;